 In June 2012, GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions and in November 2013, GASB issued Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68, which revised and established new financial reporting requirements for most governments that provided their employees with pension benefits through plans that are administered through trusts.
-The provisions in Statements No. 68 and No. 71 were effective for fiscal years beginning after June 15, 2014.
-Management acknowledges the requirement to recognize within the financial statements net pension liability, deferred outflows of resources, deferred inflows of resources and pension expense.
-However, CHCC did not record the effects of GASB Statements No. 68 and No. 71 as of and for the year ended September 30, 2016 as the amounts are not available.
+Management has determined that the CNMI is legally responsible for making contributions to NMISF as a non-employer entity and that net pension obligations are allocated in total to the CNMI.
+Management acknowledges the requirement to recognize revenue in an amount equal to the non-employer contributing entities' (CNMI) total proportionate share of the collective pension expense that is associated with CHCC.
+CHCC has not recorded related revenues and pension expense for the years ended September 30, 2017 and 2016 as amounts were not available.